akneelanjan/Neelanjan_Task3/README.md

 * c++

 ## Features
-* can handle multiple clients
+* Can handle multiple clients.
-* the client sends any data to client ,the server recieves the data and and sorts it and sends back the sorted data to the respective client.
+* The clients send any data to server ,the server recieves the data and and sorts it and sends back the sorted data to the respective client.
+* Multiple clients connect without using running multiple threads.